Move your cover letter to the top of the yes pileBuild my cover letter

 It’s not enough to have a generic form letter that you include with each job application.
-Recruiters can spot generic phrasing and you might not have the right keywords in a pasted script so you need to create a custom cover letter for every job opening you apply to.
-Personalizing your cover letter by focusing on skills and experiences that align with the specific job you’re applying for and relevant company markers puts you ahead of the competition and makes connecting with potential employers easier.
+Recruiters and the ATS (applicant tracking systems) they use will scan your letter for specific keywords and phrases that show them you have qualifications that fit the job.
+Customizing your cover letter by focusing on skills and experiences that align with the specific job you’re applying for puts you ahead of the competition and makes connecting with potential employers easier.
 Our cover letter builder makes it easy to create multiple versions of your letter, to fit different job opportunities.

-When you apply to a new job, you want to provide an image that’s polished, professional, and perfect for the job.
+When you apply to a new job, you want to present an image of yourself that’s polished, professional, and perfect for the job.
 To make sure your cover letter projects the right image and has the right content for the job, use the ResumeHelp cover letter builder.

 Yes, you should have a different cover letter for every job application.
 Recruiters want to see cover letters that accurately address what the company is looking for in a new employee and generic cover letter content creates the wrong impression and may hurt your chances of getting the job.